 After the migration is completed for the scheduled users, the reports and the details of the migration can be viewed in the Accounts section in case of POP/IMAP migration, and from the View Reports section after the login screen in the Zoho Mail Migration wizard.

-Once the migration process is complete, you can view the statistics and the other migration details from the Accounts section.
+Once the migration process is complete, you can view the statistics and the other migration details by clicking on the respective migration from the Migration Listing.

 - You can view the overall migration status in the listing, and detailed migration status in the Accounts section.